Life Insurance Reviews

-Contract Provisions refers to anything included in the insurance contracts that impose certain stipulations or requirements of the contract, or provide benefits or discounts to the policyholder.
+Contract Provisions refers to anything included in the insurance contracts that imposes certain stipulations or requirements of the contract, or provides benefits or discounts to the policyholder.
 These provisions can include nearly anything, but they are very important.
 Things like minimum and maximum ages are fairly straightforward, but other contract provisions can be very complex.
-Assignment clauses and waivers of premiums can be difficult to understand initially but can have a significant impact on the coverage provided by an insurance policy.
+Assignment clauses and waivers of premiums can be difficult to understand initially, but can have a significant impact on the coverage provided by an insurance policy.
 It's critical that buyers pay very close attention to these policy details.

 - Assignment Clause — The insurance policy is freely assignable to anyone.

 - Automatic Premium Loan Provision — The insurance provider can automatically pay an outstanding premium with a policy loan, preventing a lapse of coverage.

 - Grace Period — The insured has a grace period after missing a premium payment before the policy is canceled.

 - Incontestable Clause — After an initial period, the provider can no longer contest or revoke the policy.

 - Interest-Free Cash Value Loan — You can borrow against the cash value of the policy without paying interest.